 Step 4: Make T-track Bolts

-Cut 4 plywood pieces for the t-track bolts (3cm x 1,5cm x 0,65cm) and round the edges.
-Drill a 6mm hole in the center of the piece and carve a hexagon around the hole to fit in the bolt’s head.
-Use epoxy to fix it permanently.
+Cut 4 plywood pieces for the t-track bolts (30 mm x 15 mm x 6,5cm) and round the edges.
+Drill a 6mm hole in the center of the piece and carve a hexagon around the hole to fit in the bolt’s head and make it flush with the surface.
+Use epoxy to fix it permanently in place.

-NOTE: You can grind the bolt’s head to make it thinner.
-The carved hexagon wouldn’t have to be that deep.
+NOTE: You can grind the bolt’s head to make the entire t-track bolt thinner.
+The carved hexagon doesn’t have to be that deep.

 Step 5: Make Adjustable Stoppers